Uptime monitoring

 How often do checks run?

-You choose an interval appropriate for the service.
+You choose an interval appropriate for the monitor.
 Shorter intervals detect issues earlier, longer intervals reduce noise.
 The goal is predictable checks and a timeline you can trust.

 How do alerts work?